 - Barcelona’s biggest food market with 40,000 visitors a day.

-- Dates back to a 1217 meat market on the same spot.
+- Dates back to a 1217 meat market at the same location.

 - Named after boc (‘goat’ in Catalan) meaning ‘place where goat is sold’.

 - Voted best food market in the world by CNN.